OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 ## Design password storage assuming eventual compromise

-The frequency and ease with which threats steal protected credentials demands “design for failure”.
+The frequency and ease with which threats steal protected credentials demands "design for failure".
 Having detected theft, a credential storage scheme must support continued operation by marking credential data as compromised.
 It's also critical to engage alternative credential validation workflows as follows:

 1. Protect the user’s account
     1. Invalidate authentication ‘shortcuts’ by disallowing login without 2nd factors, secret questions or some other form of strong authentication.